 - have resided in Alaska for at least 90 days before applying for the permit

-- have not been convicted of two or more Class A misdemeanors in Alaska (or convicted of similar crimes in any other jurisdiction) within six years before applying for the permit
+- have not been convicted of two or more Class A misdemeanors in Alaska (or convicted of similar crimes in any other jurisdiction) within six years immediately preceding the application for a permit

-- are not now in or have not in past three years been ordered by a court to complete an alcohol or substance abuse treatment program
+- are not now in or have not in the immediately preceding past three years been ordered by a court to complete an alcohol or substance abuse treatment program

 - are not otherwise forbidden from owning or possessing a handgun under state or federal law, and